 Data processing: After subtraction of local background, signal intensity values were filtered to remove those lower than 10.
 We only considered genes with gene symbol and present in at least 70% of arrays.
 Data from GEO was already processed: log 2 transformation and median normalization.

 Causal genes: Immunoglobulin genes expression is limited to B lymphocytes As expected in the gut of B cell deficient mice these genes have much lower expression comparing to control mice as well [28].
-Since we have experimentally demonstrated in our previous study [28] that it gene expression phenotype observed in Bcell deficient intestines is predominantly dependent on ability of B cells to produce antibodies, we considered immunoglobulin genes as causal genes in analysis and they can be found in Supplementary Table S3.
+Since we have experimentally demonstrated in our previous study [28] that it gene expression phenotype observed in Bcell deficient intestines is predominantly dependent on ability of B cells to produce antibodies, we considered immunoglobulin genes as causal genes in analysis and they can be found in Dataset 1.

 Cervical Cancer